 “Scientology considers that people who have no money are ‘low-tone’ people.”
 For Scientologists, if you were poor, if you were down-and-out, it was your fault, said Gonnet.
 “It is a kind of karma,” he added.

-The first version of the Dissemination Drill appears to date back to an October 23, 1965 HCO Policy Letter: see here for Jon Atack’s account of how he used the drill.
+5 The first version of the Dissemination Drill appears to date back to an October 23, 1965 HCO Policy Letter.

-One document he had given investigators however, was Scientology’s internal manual on the use of the personality test: the same document that according to the indictment, defendant Alain Rosenberg had refused to provide (as he had confirmed during his testimony).
+7 One document he had given investigators however, was Scientology’s internal manual on the use of the personality test: the same document that according to the indictment, defendant Alain Rosenberg had refused to provide (something he had confirmed during his testimony).